prohippo/pyelly/README.txt

                       fix "test" rules
                       extend "marking" rules
-                      update and expand documentation
+                      update and expand documentation 1.4.25  - 22feb2018  handle Euro symbol in PyElly input allow for tokens to be split or joined by pattern match extend and clean up rules for "marking" application update and expand documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure